Characterizations of certain matroids by maximizing valuative invariants: Background

 \subsection{The Tutte polynomial}

 The Tutte polynomial is the most well-known enumerative invariant in matroid theory (see, e.g., \cite{Tutte,handbook}).
-For a matroid $M$ on the set $E(M)$, its \emph{Tutte polynomial} is defined to be which is a generating function for the $2^{|E(M)|}$ pairs $(|A|,r(A))$ with $A\subseteq E(M)$.
-Among the most basic properties of the Tutte polynomial are (i) the \emph{deletion/contraction formula} $T(M;x,y)=T(M\del e;x,y)+T(M/e;x,y)$ for any $e\in E(M)$, and (ii) the \emph{direct sum factorization} $T(M;x,y)=T(M_1;x,y)T(M_2;x,y)$; both results are routine to prove.
-It is easy to see (e.g., by using induction and the deletion/contraction formula) that the coefficients of $T(M;x,y)$ are nonnegative integers and $T(M;x,y)$ has no constant term.

-The following well-known result of Brylawski \cite{Tom} is easy to prove by induction on $|E(M)|$ using properties (i) and (ii) cited above.
-Recall also a key result by Tutte \cite{TutteC}: for any connected matroid $M$ with $|E(M)|\geq 2$ and any $e\in E(M)$, at least one of $M\del e$ and $M/e$ is connected.
+For a matroid $M$, its \emph{Tutte polynomial} is defined to be which is a generating function for the $2^{|E(M)|}$ pairs $(|A|,r(A))$ for $A\subseteq E(M)$.
+Among the most basic properties of the Tutte polynomial are \begin{itemize} \item[(i)] the \emph{deletion/contraction formula}: if $e\in E(M)$ is neither a loop nor a coloop, then $T(M;x,y)=T(M\del e;x,y)+T(M/e;x,y)$, and \item[(ii)] the \emph{direct sum factorization}: $T(M\oplus N;x,y)=T(M;x,y)T(N;x,y)$, \end{itemize} both of which are routine to prove.
+With induction and these properties, it is easy to prove that all coefficients in $T(M;x,y)$ are nonnegative integers and if $E(M)\ne\emptyset$, then $T(M;x,y)$ has no constant term.
+The following well-known result of Brylawski \cite{Tom} is also easy to prove by induction on $|E(M)|$ using properties (i) and (ii), along with a key result by Tutte \cite{TutteC}: for any connected matroid $M$ with $|E(M)|\geq 2$ and any $e\in E(M)$, at least one of $M\del e$ and $M/e$ is connected.

-\begin{lemma} A matroid $M$ is connected if and only if the coefficient of at least one of $x$ or $y$ in its Tutte polynomial $T(M;x,y)$ is nonzero.
-If $M$ is connected and $|E(M)|>1$, then the coefficients of $x$ and $y$ are nonzero and equal. \end{lemma}
+\begin{lemma} A matroid $M$ is connected if and only if the coefficient of at least one of $x$ or $y$ in its Tutte polynomial $T(M;x,y)$ is nonzero. \end{lemma}

 \begin{cor} A matroid $M$ has at least $k$ connected components if and only if all terms $x^iy^j$ in $T(M;x,y)$ with $i+j<k$ have zero coefficient. \end{cor}

 The Tutte polynomial is the universal deletion/contraction invariant, as the following result by Oxley and Welsh \cite{univtutte} (extending a result of Brylawski \cite{Tom}) makes precise.